locka99/cpp-to-rust-book/compiling_and_linking/index.md

 * You don't need a separate argc, parameter.
 You have an array that defines its own length.
 * You can access arguments from anywhere in your program, not just from the `main()`.
 In C++ you would have to pass your args around from one place to another.
 In Rust you can simply ask for them from anywhere.

-#### Crates make it even easier
+#### Use a crate - easy command-line processing

 Rust has a number of crates for processing arguments.
 The most popular crate for processing arguments is [clap](https://crates.io/crates/clap).

-It provides a very descriptive, declarative way of adding argument processing.
+It provides a very descriptive, declarative way of adding rules for processing arguments into the code.
+It is especially useful if your program takes a lot of arguments, including parameters and validation rules.

 For example we add this to `Cargo.toml`: